 The Patriarch replied, “The Sutra is quite plain on this point; it is you who misunderstand it.
-The reason why Sravakas, Pratyekabuddhas and Bodhisattvas cannot comprehend the Buddha-knowledge is because they speculate upon it.
+The reason why Sravakas, hermit-buddhas and Bodhisattvas cannot comprehend bodhi is because they speculate upon it.
 They may combine their efforts to speculate, but the more they speculate, the farther they are from the truth.
-It was to ordinary men, not to other Buddhas, that Buddha Gautama preached this Sutra.
-As for those who cannot accept the doctrine he expounded, he let them leave the assembly.
-You do not seem to know that since we are already riding in the White Bullock Vehicle, there is no need for us to go out to look for the other three vehicles.
+It was to ordinary men, not to other buddhas, that Buddha Gautama preached this Sutra.
+As for those who cannot accept the doctrine he expounded, he allowed them to leave the assembly.
+You do not seem to know that since we are already riding in the White Bullock Vehicle, there is no need for us to go looking for the other three vehicles.
 Moreover, the Sutra tells you plainly that there is only the Buddha-vehicle, and that there are no other vehicles.
-It is for the sake of this sole vehicle that Buddha had to preach to us with innumerable skillful devices, using various reasons and arguments, parables and illustrations, etc. Why can you not understand that the other three vehicles are makeshifts, for the past only, while the sole vehicle, the Buddha-vehicle, is the ultimate, meant for the present?
+It is for the sake of this sole vehicle that the Buddha had to preach to us with innumerable skillful devices, using various reasons and arguments, parables and illustrations, etc. Why can you not understand that the other three vehicles are makeshifts, for the past only, while the sole vehicle, the Buddha-vehicle, is the ultimate, meant for the present?

-Is all dispelled by an utterance of the Master of Ts’ao Ch’i (i.e., the Patriarch).
+Is all dispelled by an utterance of the Master of Ts’ao Ch’i (Hui-neng).

 He who has not understood the object of a Buddha’s incarnation in this world

-Is unable to suppress the wild passions accumulated in many lives.
+Is unable to subdue the wild passions accumulated in many lives.

-The three vehicles yoked by goat, deer and bullock respectively, are makeshifts only,
+The three vehicles yoked by goat, deer and bullock are makeshifts only,

 While the three stages, preliminary, intermediate, and final, in which the orthodox Dharma is expounded, are well set out, indeed.

-The Patriarch then told him that henceforth he might call himself a ‘Sutra-reciting Bhikkhu’.
+The Patriarch then told Fa Ta that henceforth he might call himself a ‘Sutra-reciting monk’.
 After that interview, Fa Ta was able to grasp the profound meaning of Buddhism, yet he continued to recite the Sutra as before.